robintrayler/modifiedBChron/README.md

 ### Data Inputs
 `modifiedBchron` requires several inputs, shown in the table below.

+* `ids`: These are the sample names.
+Samples with the same `ids` will be combined into a single summed probability distribution.
+* `ages`: these are the radiometric ages for each sample.
+In this example, each age is a single zircon grain TIMS age.
+* `ageSds`: The analytical uncertainty for each `ages` expressed as 1 standard deviation for gaussian distributions, or as a half-range for uniform distributions.
+* `positions`: The stratigraphic position of each sample in ***units above base*** of the section.
+The positions for samples within an `ids` group ***must all match exactly***.
+If you are working with depths then you can simply make your measurements negative (e.g., 200 meters below core-top becomes -200 "above" base).
+* `positionThicknesses`: The stratigraphic uncertainty of each `positions` expressed as a half thickness.
+For example a volcanic as that is 2 meters thick at  100 meters above base would have a `positions` of *100* and a `positionThicknesss` of *1*.
+The thicknesses for each ids` group ***must match exactly***.
+* `distType`: The statistical distribution to use for each sample.
+Defaults to Gaussian (`G`).
+Uniform distributions (`U`) are also supported.

 |ids         |    age| ageSds| position| thickness|distType |
 |:-----------|------:|------:|--------:|---------:|:--------|
 |CV13        | 17.634|  0.016|    48.25|     3.125|G        |